History of spectroscopy

 Light separated into a spectrum by refraction through glass prism.
 Colour dispersion angles exaggerated for visualisation.

 Modern spectroscopy in the Western world started in the 17th century.
 New designs in optics, specifically prisms, enabled systematic observations of the solar spectrum.
 Isaac Newton first applied the word spectrum to describe the rainbow of colors that combine to form white light.
 During the early 1800s, Joseph von Fraunhofer conducted experiments with dispersive spectrometers that enabled spectroscopy to become a more precise and quantitative scientific technique.
 Since then, spectroscopy has played and continues to play a significant role in chemistry, physics and astronomy.
-Fraunhofer observed and measured dark lines in the Sun's spectrum, which now bear his name although several of them were observed earlier by Wollaston.
+Fraunhofer observed and measured dark lines in the Sun's spectrum, which now bear his name although several of them were observed earlier by William Hyde Wollaston.

 Origins and experimental development

 The Romans were already familiar with the ability of a prism to generate a rainbow of colors.
 Newton is traditionally regarded as the founder of spectroscopy, but he was not the first scientist who studied and reported on the solar spectrum.
 The works of Athanasius Kircher (1646), Jan Marek Marci (1648), Robert Boyle (1664), and Francesco Maria Grimaldi (1665), predate Newton's optics experiments (1666–1672).
 Newton published his experiments and theoretical explanations of dispersion of light in his Opticks.
 His experiments demonstrated that white light could be split up into component colors by means of a prism and that these components could be recombined to generate white light.
 He demonstrated that the prism is not imparting or creating the colors but rather separating constituent parts of the white light.
 Newton's corpuscular theory of light was gradually succeeded by the wave theory.
 It was not until the 19th century that the quantitative measurement of dispersed light was recognized and standardized.
 As with many subsequent spectroscopy experiments, Newton's sources of white light included flames and stars, including the Sun.
-Subsequent studies of the nature of light include those of Hooke, Huygens, Young.
+Subsequent studies of the nature of light include those of Robert Hooke, Christiaan Huygens, Thomas Young.
 Subsequent experiments with prisms provided the first indications that spectra were associated uniquely with chemical constituents.
 Scientists observed the emission of distinct patterns of colour when salts were added to alcohol flames.